ldaley/remote-control/doc/manual/src/chapters/020-client.md

         assert remoteException.message == "bang!"
     }

+If the remote exception was not able to be serialized, it will be *wrapped* in a `groovyx.remote.UnserializableExceptionException`.
+This exception assumes the stack trace of the real exception and constructs a message based on the class and message of the real exception.

 ### Unserializable Return Values

 If the return value of the last command in the chain is not `Serializable`, a `groovyx.remote.client.UnserializableReturnException` is thrown.
 The `toString()` representation of the unserializable object is available as the `stringRepresentation` property on the exception.